Transurethral Ultrasound Ablation (TULSA-PRO) for BPH

-TULSA-PRO is a customizable, predictable, and incision-free procedure that allows the doctor to tailor the ablation to each patient.
-Once the boundary lines and volume-to-be-ablated are mapped, the ablation process is computer controlled with real time temperature feedback.
+The boundary lines and volume-to-be-ablated are mapped first.
+Then, the ablation process is computer controlled with near-instantaneous temperature feedback.
 The procedure is performed with high-intensity directional ultrasound to ablate tissue in a controlled manner.

 TULSA-PRO for BPH

-BPH is not prostate cancer, but minimally invasive treatments for prostate cancer LFT and TULSA-PRO have proven to successfully treat BPH with no incisions, radiation, and with a lower risk of side effects.
+BPH is not prostate cancer.
+However, minimally invasive treatments for prostate cancer such as LFT and TULSA-PRO have proven to successfully treat BPH with no incisions or radiation.
+The risk of LFT and TULSA-PRO side effects is also lower than other, more invasive treatments.

-TULSA-PRO is an effective option for men with BPH as it destroys enlarged prostate tissue while avoiding damaging vital structures.
-Because TULSA-PRO is an inside-out procedure, and the distance from the urethra is shorter, more energy can be focused on the enlarged tissue surrounding the urethra.
+TULSA-PRO is an effective option for men with BPH as it destroys enlarged prostate tissue while avoiding damaging vital structures surrounding the prostate.
+Because TULSA-PRO is an inside-out procedure, and the distance from the urethra to the prostate is shorter, more energy can be focused on the enlarged tissue surrounding the urethra.

 Advantages of Treating BPH with TULSA-PRO